-Automation Anywhere Advances its Industry-Leading Cloud-Native and Web-Based RPA Platform with SaaS Solutions to Combat COVID-19
+Automation Anywhere Advances its Industry-leading Cloud-native and Web-based RPA Platform With SaaS Solutions to Combat COVID-19

 Automation Anywhere Enterprise A2019 - Anything else is legacy

 With the launch of Enterprise A2019 late last year, Automation Anywhere introduced the industry's first intelligent digital workforce platform that enabled businesses to deploy RPA in either public, private or hybrid cloud environments with enterprise-class security, governance and data privacy.
-Unlike other platforms that use legacy client/server monolithic architectures, Enterprise 2019 is designed from the ground up as a cloud-native and web-based platform with an efficient java-based microservices architecture, which translates into lower TCO, increased performance and scalability.
+Unlike other platforms that use legacy client/server monolithic architectures, Enterprise 2019 is designed from the ground up as a cloud-native and web-based platform with an efficient java-based microservices architecture, which translates into lower total cost of ownership (TCO), increased performance and scalability.

 Enterprise A2019 is in wide adoption by organizations across the globe, with more than 200,000 users on the platform, with the number increasing exponentially due to COVID-19.
 Solutions include major airlines reducing cancellation processing times for refunds from 20 minutes to three minutes, expedited SBA loan processing for a large community bank from three weeks to three days, and directing citizens in Macao, China to vital information with a public service dashboard.
 More examples of organizations using intelligent automation to impact COVID-19 can be found here.

-For more details on how to get a free trial visit: https://www.automationanywhere.com/lp/rpa-editions-comparison.
+For more details on how and where to easily start a free trial of either of the three packages, visit: https://www.automationanywhere.com/lp/rpa-editions-comparison.

 Interact with Automation Anywhere: